jbreeden/mruby-apr/README.md

 Spec
 ----

 [The spec](/spec.md) is generated from the tests and covers most of the API.
-It should serve as a decent (if no verbose) reference.
+It should serve as a decent (if not verbose) reference.

 APR Function Bindings
 ---------------------